gplanchat/php-oop-api/doc/array.md

 # PHP Scalar objects API - Arrays

-This document specifies the `array` scalar type's object-oriented interface.
+This document specifies the `array` scalar type's object-oriented interface for PHP 7+.

+This is *NOT* a reimplementation of the array type into objects, it is a thin layer above the current array API, availiable in the userspace.

 Example :